 - Reason #9: Your Ad Account or Payment Method Is Disabled

-- Reason #10: Your Page Violates Facebook’s Advertising Policies
+- Reason #10: Your Page Violates Facebook’s Advertising Standards

 Boosting a post is pretty easy because you just need to click the Boost post button and set it up according to your goal and budget – and voila!
 It’s now reaching more people!
 But note that you must add a payment method because boosting posts isn’t free.
 The good thing is that you can spend just $1 per day per boosted post!